United States District Court for the Canal Zone

 The United States District Court for the Canal Zone (in case citations, D.C.Z.) was a United States District Court which existed in the Panama Canal Zone of Panama from 1914 to 1982.

 The Canal Zone Courthouse Building at Ancon Hill, site of the Canal Zone District Court which existed from 1914 until 1982.

 The court sat at the Courthouse at Ancon Hill from 1914 to 1982, ordered as Governor Residence but completed in 1908 as Administration Building.
 Today only the shell of the building remains, as the roof and upper floors were demolished with all the remaining floors gutted.

 Appeals were taken to the United States Court of Appeals for the Fifth Circuit.

 History

 The District was established in 1914.
 It was originally under the War Department but in 1933 was transferred to the Department of Justice.

-The court was abolished, effective March 31, 1982, as part of the process of returning the Canal Zone to Panama.
+The court was abolished, effective March 31, 1982, as part of the process of transferring what had been the Canal Zone to Panama.
 Cases then pending in the Canal Zone court were transferred to the United States District Court for the Eastern District of Louisiana in New Orleans.